mediachainlabs/canonical-content-registry/README.md

 ##Attribution

 One important layer on top of the Canonical Content Registry is attribution.
 Lack of attribution for media, especially images, is an enormous problem for creators on current media platforms.
 Unattributed content accounts for a majority of the content shared on platforms such as Pinterest and Tumblr, and there is no way for consumers to discover the creator or origin of the image.
 By making the Canonical Content Identifier discoverable by virtue of seeing an image, attribution will be one type of metadata that is persistent wherever the image exists.
 Discovering the attribution can be initiated by an action from the user (via browser or app extension), and can also be integrated with major image-sharing platforms.
 This will be highly beneficial to creators because they will be able to drive the value of their content propogating the network back to an identity they own and control ([Openname](https://openname.org/)), not to the centralized platform.

 ###Nametags

 Because it is impossible to tell the age of a digital file, a decentralized attribution registry faces the problem of accounting for a trove of legacy content.
 Any user can potentially claim ownership of any digital file.
-We propose specifying a Canonical Creator Identifier, called a nametag.
-A nametag has no owner or maintainer, it is simply a global identifier used to associate canonical content identifiers with canonical creator identifiers.
-For example, the `*pablopicasso` nametag can be used by the community to tag all Pablo Picasso paintings on the internet.
-Similarly, photographs by Terry Richardson can be tagged `*terryrichardson`.
-Unlike Picasso, Terry Richardson is a living artist that could potentially join the decentralized content community by creating an Openname profile.
-It would be useful if a nametag can be decorated by an actual user profile that can be interacted with by the community.
+We propose specifying a *Canonical Creator Identifier*, called a nametag.
+A nametag has no owner or maintainer, it is simply a global identifier used to associate canonical content identifiers with the idea of a creator.
+For example, the `*pablopicasso` nametag can be used by the community to tag all Pablo Picasso paintings in existance.
+Similarly, photographs by Annie Leibovitz can be tagged `*annieleibovitz`.
+Unlike Picasso, Annie Leibovitz is a living artist that could potentially join the decentralized content community by creating an Openname identity.
+It would be useful if a nametag could be decorated by an actual user profile that can be interacted with by the community.

 ###Decorating a nametag

-A nametag can be decorated with an Openname profile with the aid of a simplistic reputation system.
-The community will sign statements saying the user possesing the `+terryrichardson` Openname profile is the same creator represented by the `*terryrichardson` nametag (statements are part of the Openname [specification](https://github.com/openname/specifications/blob/master/profiles/profiles-v03.md)).
-After sufficient reputation is present, the nametag can easily route to the profile on the application level.
+A nametag can be decorated with an Openname profile with the aid of a simple reputation system.
+The community will sign statements saying the user possesing the `+annieleibovitz` Openname profile is the same creator represented by the `*annieleibovitz` nametag (statements are part of the Openname [specification](https://github.com/openname/specifications/blob/master/profiles/profiles-v03.md)).
+After sufficient reputation is present, the nametag can route to the profile on the application level.
 The consumer user experience will alias the nametag to the profile, making the experience feel like the discovery of an image leads to the discovery of the creator's user account, where they can interact directly.

 ###Decentralized attribution